Skip to content

 └──────────────────────────────────────────────────────────┘

-PDS, ACS, ESF, CRI describe how data and coordination flow through an agent system.
+PDS, ACS, ESF, CRI describe how data and coordination flow through an agent system; DCS describes what persists across sessions and time.
 AGS describes what is allowed and recorded.
-Every action that any of those four layers initiate passes through the AGS spine before it can change anything in the world.
+Every action that any of those layers initiate passes through the AGS spine before it can change anything in the world.

 # Principle The shift

-01 Deterministic policy enforcement, not prompt-level safety Every action is denied or allowed in application code BEFORE the model's intent reaches the wire.
+01 Deterministic policy enforcement at the tool-mediation chokepoint Every action is denied or allowed in application code BEFORE the model's intent reaches the wire.
 Not "the model said no." Not "the system prompt warns against it."
 Structurally impossible to execute.
+Enforced at the same chokepoint that discovers and hands tools to the agent (the PDS gateway), so discovery and governance share one point (AgentCore Policy at the AgentCore Gateway).

 02 Identity per agent, not per session Every agent has a stable cryptographic identity (SPIFFE / DID / mTLS).
 "An agent did it" is never an acceptable answer.